E-commerce

 • Send an invoice: the customer receives an email with a link to a payment page where they enter their information and confirm.
 Shipping details are covered in the article Sending invoices for draft orders.

-• Accept payment: you collect payment from the admin (card, other method depending on your setup), which turns the draft order into a confirmed order.
+• Accept payment: you capture payment from the admin (card, another method depending on your setup), which turns the draft order into a confirmed order.

-You can also leave the draft open to finalize a negotiation or wait for customer feedback.
+You can also leave the draft open to finalize a negotiation or wait for a customer response.

 API, apps and automation

-The developer documentation (shopify.dev) describes the DraftOrder resource as the tool for creating orders on behalf of customers, sending invoices with a secure link, using custom items, manually recreating orders, selling with discounts or wholesale pricing, or managing preorders.
-Historical REST endpoints are complemented by GraphQL mutations draftOrderCreate, draftOrderInvoiceSend, draftOrderComplete, etc. Public apps must follow the migration to GraphQL for new developments.
+The developer documentation (shopify.dev) describes the DraftOrder resource as the tool for creating orders on behalf of customers, sending invoices with secure links, using custom items, manually duplicating orders, selling with discounts or wholesale pricing, or managing preorders.
+The legacy REST endpoints are complemented by the GraphQL mutations draftOrderCreate, draftOrderInvoiceSend, draftOrderComplete, etc. Public apps should follow the migration to GraphQL for new development.

-Documented point of attention: the DraftOrder resource does not expose stock reservation information via the API; operationally, continue checking reservations in the admin interface.
+Documented note: the DraftOrder resource does not expose inventory reservation information via the API; operationally, continue to check reservations in the admin interface.

 Delete a draft and retention

 You can delete an open or completed draft order.
-Deleting a completed draft order does not delete the final order already created.
-For performance, Shopify indicates that draft orders created on April 1, 2025 or later are automatically deleted after one year of inactivity, with any modification resetting the period.
+Deleting a completed draft order does not delete the final order that has already been created.
+For performance, Shopify indicates that draft orders created on April 1, 2025 or later are automatically deleted after one year of inactivity, with any change resetting the timer.
 If you keep drafts for legal or business reasons, document them elsewhere or convert them into an order.

 Best practices and common mistakes